Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

     Returns a response following the schema described previously.

-???code-example "Get two events between August 1 and August 31"
+???code-example "Get two events between for period"

     Retrieves metrics for the "watch_tutorial" and "transaction" events between August 1 and August 31.